37

 Body:

-• Assess the employment trends related to the field.
+• Evaluate the influence of employment and professional trends on the field.

 Formatting the Exploratory Essay